ccruizm/GBmap/README.md

 # GBmap
-Code used to create the core and extended GBmap, including downstream analyses (cell-cell interactions, Spatial Transcriptomics deconvolution)
+Code used to create the core and extended GBmap, including downstream analyses (cell-cell interactions, spatial transcriptomics deconvolution) and how to produce the figures.